 Moved by Gartin, seconded by Orazem, to direct staff to allow the City Council via an item on a future Agenda to take a fresh look at the placement of cameras in Campustown.
+Vote on Motion: 6-0.
+Motion declared carried unanimously.

 City Manager Schainker reminded the Council members that there are pending referrals for which staff is waiting for Council direction.
 One of the items dealt with parking for fraternities and sororities.
 Mr. Schainker noted that, now that spring is here, students may not be in Ames to provide input on this issue of fraternity/sorority parking.
 Council Member Nelson encouraged the Council to move forward with this based on the number of projects that are hanging out there.
 He noted that the fraternity and sorority corporation boards would primarily be interested and be able to provide input; however, if staff wanted to wait until fall, an entire construction season for those projects would be lost.
 Planning and Housing Director Diekmann reported that this project could not fit in with the Department's schedule this spring.
 The first real opportunity to deal with it would be in Fall 2014.
 That project would require quite a bit of outreach to students and neighborhoods.
-Planning could not add a project in May; however, it could start working with those who are in Ames during the summer months with the completion of outreach in Fall 2014.
+Planning the summer months with the completion of outreach in Fall 2014.